-- Then put a comment saying you are about to test your function title total cost. - Follow that with at least THREE tests of title total cost: - at least two with different ISBNs that exist in your title table - at least one with an ISBN that does NOT exist in your title table - ...EACH test including: - prompt command(s) stating that you are about to test title_total_cost and describe what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.)
+- Follow that with at least THREE tests of title_total_cost: - at least two with different ISBNs that exist in your title table - at least one with an ISBN that does NOT exist in your title table - ...
+EACH test including: - prompt command(s) stating that you are about to test title_total_cost and describe what you should see if it is working properly. - (Your description should be specific enough that someone looking just at the spooled output can tell if the test passed or not.) - Remember that: - You will need to declare a SQLPlus local variable to hold the result returned by your function. - The exec command is a little different when calling a function than when calling a procedure. - You can use the print command to display the value of a SQLPlus local variable.

-- Remember that: - You will need to declare a SQLPlus local variable to hold the result returned by your function. - The exec command is a little different when calling a function than when calling a procedure. - You can use the print command to display the value of a SQLPlus local variable.
+ALTERNATIVE option for TESTING title_total_cost:

-alternative option for testing title_total_cost:
+• You may use Homework 4 - Problem 7's PL/SQL stored procedure print_test for your tests, first including a prompt command to state that you are testing title_total_cost, and then, for each of your tests:

-- You may use Homework 4 Problem 3's PL/SQL stored procedure print_test for your tests, first using prompt to note that you are testing title_total_cost, and then, for each of your tests: - using a first argument that is a string containing a boolean expression containing an example call to title total cost and what it should return, - and using a second argument that is that boolean expression. - For example and that when you want to extend a SQLPlus command to a next line, you must end the first line with a dash):
+- using a first argument to print_test that is a string containing a boolean expression containing an example call to title_total_cost and what it should return, - and using a second argument to print test that is that boolean expression. - For example, and that when you want to extend a SQLPlus command to a next line, you must end the first line with a DASH):